Cormanz/Lotisa/README.md

 I am currently working on optimizing performance, but the legal movegen perft is abysmally low.
 This will make it difficult to do many comprehensive optimizations that normal chess engines do.

 The main bottleneck is from Psuedolegal to Legal, which is a **18x** decrease in nodes per second (where Legal to Negamax is only about 3x.)
 This is an incredibly low speed.
-I suspect this is because of one of the following reasons:

-- Making and unmaking every move.
+From the testing I've done, I believe there are two major causes of this:

+- Retrieving the piece trait information from `board.piece_maps`.
-- Having to run `can_attack` for every piece (which, despite its optimizations, could still be slow.)
+- Having to run `can_attack`.
-- Fetching piece maps.

 Until then, I'll keep working on the engine and hope hope I'll be able to optimize my move generation, or that someone would be willing to help me who's much more knowledgeable on Rust and/or Chess Programming.